joaovic-tech/cracha-nlw/README.md

 ---
 Method `then`

 Returns a promise.
-In this case, a response that comes as an object
+In this case, a response that comes as an object.
 ```js
 then()
 ```